-1.6.4.1 Spacing and edge distance of fasteners attached to the vertical cross-tie flanges.
+1.6.4.1 Spacing and edge distance of fasteners attached to the vertical crosstie flanges.

-1.6.4.2 Drawings shall require cross-tie flange locations be positively marked on the surface of the insulation board to ensure proper fastener edge distance is maintained.
+1.6.4.2 Positive marking of crosstie flange locations on the surface of the insulation board to ensure proper fastener edge distance is maintained.

-1.6.4.3 Fastening details shall be provided for horizontal joints and top/bottom termination of wall finishes when required due to the absence of a horizontal substrate for attachment and cross-tie flange spacing exceeding fastener spacing requirements.
+1.6.4.3 Fastening details for horizontal joints and top/bottom termination of wall finishes when required due to the absence of a horizontal substrate for attachment and crosstie flange spacing exceeding fastener spacing requirements.
 Example locations include but are not limited to horizontal reveals, top of wall, top of door openings, top and bottom of windows, outside corners of walls, etc.

-1.6.4.4 Fastening details shall be provided where cutting of cross-ties is necessary to facilitate installation of reinforcement (e.g., lintels, pilasters, wall corners, etc.) or to comply with other requirements.
+1.6.4.4 Alternate fastening details where cutting of crossties is necessary to facilitate installation of reinforcement (e.g., lintels, pilasters, wall corners, etc.) or to comply with other requirements.

 1.6.5 Details specifying the attachment of nonstructural components supported by the wall in accordance with Section 3.2 below.
-When post-installed anchors are specified, details shall indicate any measures required to locate/avoid wall reinforcement and perform quality assurance testing (e.g., removal of insulation board, etc.).
+When post-installed anchors are specified, details shall indicate any measures required to locate and avoid wall reinforcement and perform quality assurance testing (e.g., removal of insulation board, etc.).